Password Hygiene

 Brave New World

 Security professionals everywhere constantly grapple with these opposing forces: Security vs. Convenience.
 TSA; metal detectors in government buildings, in sports venues, and concerts; and more.
 Same thing applies to computers and websites.
-Greater security means more hassles for legitimate users.
+Greater security usually means more hassles for legitimate users.

 Imagine the ruin you could face if your bank or brokerage accounts are hacked into.
 If your business email or cloud accounts like Dropbox were hacked and your confidential info or your client's was ransacked and exposed, your liability could be limitless.